Having a Conversation with Your Loved Ones about Health Care Wishes

 It’s up to you to take the initiative and express your wishes.
 Your family or loved ones are not likely to raise the issue for you.

-Talking about health care issues can be difficult for anyone.
 One way to approach the subject is to talk about why you have decided to talk about these issues.
-For example:

-Sometimes sharing your personal concerns and values, spiritual beliefs, or views about what makes life worth living can be as helpful as talking about specific treatments and circumstances.
-For example:
+Sometimes sharing your personal concerns and values, spiritual beliefs, or views about what makes life worth living can be helpful.

-Sharing your medical care decisions with your loved ones will also help them ensure your wishes are followed.
-Decisions may include answers to the following questions:
+Sharing your medical care decisions with your loved ones will help them ensure your wishes are followed.

 Reassess your decisions over time.
 These are not simple questions and your views may change.
 It is important that you review these issues and discuss your choices as your personal health or circumstances change your life.